cosmir/openmic-annotator/backend_server/README.md

 - Select "Create Credentials", and pick "OAuth client ID" from the pop-up menu.

-- Select "Web Application" and provide an appropriate name; we'll skip the origin and redirect URLs for the time being.
+- Select "Web Application" and provide an appropriate name.

-- Copy the client ID and secret to the `google` section of the the OAuth config file, i.e. `configs/oauth.yaml`.
+- Copy the Client ID and Client Secret to the `google` section of the the OAuth config file.
+Copy this to the backend root directory, and prefix with a leading `.`, e.g. `backend_server/.config.cloud.yaml`.

+- For now, set the redirect URL to [http://localhost:8080/login/authorized/google](http://localhost:8080/login/authorized/google).